 We built on the success of the 2017 pilot project to establish the Plenary Speaker Project as a core activity of the SIG.
 In 2023, we rebranded the scheme as BSH Global Speakers to better communicate our vision for the project,

-BSH Global Speakers scheme Society applications.
-Deadline: 6 June 2025
+BSH Global Speakers scheme – Society applications open

 The BSH Global Speakers scheme aims to form international partnerships with haematology societies in LMICs to share knowledge and expertise.

-If your society is planning a conference or meeting from January 2026 onwards, we welcome applications for a speaker.
+If your society is planning a conference or meeting from 2026 onwards, we welcome you to apply for a speaker.
 Please visit the BSH Global Speakers page for more details.

 About the programme